AY2526S1-CS2103T-T13-4/tp/docs/UserGuide.md

 - Course schedules and enrollment numbers
 - Student registration details

-EduBase lets you handle all of this through quick keyboard commands—no need to navigate through multiple menus or maintain complex spreadsheets.
 --------------------------------------------------------------------------------------------------------------------

 ## Quick start

 1. Ensure you have Java `17` or above installed in your Computer.
 **Mac users:** Ensure you have the precise JDK version prescribed [here](https://se-education.org/guides/tutorials/javaInstallationMac.html).

 1. Download the latest `.jar` file from [here](https://github.com/AY2526S1-CS2103T-T13-4/tp/releases).